-SUMMARY: At the end of October, subsurface water levels were normal (average) in much of Anglian Region.
-Elsewhere, subsurface water levels were higher (wetter) than normal.
+SUMMARY: At the end of December, subsurface water levels were much higher (wetter) than normal across northern and south-western England and in Wales, but more typical in much of Scotland and central England.

 The Hydrological Outlook UK provides an outlook for the water situation for the UK over the next three months and beyond.
 For guidance on how to interpret the outlook, a wider range of information, and a full description of underpinning methods, please visit the website: www.hydoutuk.net